-from the doomed planet and grew up with foster parents, the Kents, and slowly learned to use his super-powers.
+The very first episode of Superman simplified the origin of the visitor from Krypton, "Who came to Earth with powers far beyond those of mortal men."
+In the comic books, the baby Superman landed in his experimental spacecraft from the doomed planet and grew up with foster parents, the Kents, and slowly learned to use his superpowers.
 On radio, the baby apparently grew up during the flight and landed on Earth ready to combat evil.
 Although it was hardly a childhood to be envied, who could help but envy Superman's manhood.

 Like Superman himself, most of the characters on the program were born full grown and developed no further.
 Lois Lane was always beautiful, pesky, aggressive, and, best of all, unobtainable.
 (That's exactly the way you wanted it when you were ten.)
-Perry White was always the gruff but lovable editor, a bit more whimsical some times than others.
-Only teen-age Jimmy Olson was given a chance to mature.
+Perry White was always the